ofiwg/libfabric/fabtests/man/fabtests.7.md

 features of libfabric.

 *fi_av_xfer*
-: Tests communication for unconnected endpoints, as addresses are inserted and removed from the local address vector.
+: Tests communication for connectionless endpoints, as addresses are inserted and removed from the local address vector.

 *fi_cm_data*